Error handling is a technique to execute the code smoothly and pass proper messages to end users when code is executing any task.

 Technical Issues - Issues related to applications, referenced software, Server Issues, Application Versions

-For example let me write the piece of code of addition.
-Here the code is trying to execute the multiplications of declared values passed through variable a, b & d
+example let me write the piece of code of addition.
+Here the code is

-Out of a, b and c are integer data types because these variable will store numeric values and d as string because it will store the alphabets.
+of a, b and c are integer data types because these variable will store

 Sub CalculateNum()